Don’t Make The Mistake That Was Made Last Year: Coyote Mistaken as a Puppy and Taken Home

 I was shocked to find out that New Hampshire only has an estimated 4,500 coyotes in the state, according to one NHPR article.

-Whether you are in Maine, New Hampshire, or Massachusetts, be aware of coyotes and leave them be.
+Whether you're in New Hampshire, Maine, or Massachusetts, be aware of coyotes and leave them be.
 Don't take the pups home.